CDRT/mk_docs/docs/ref/bios/settings/thinkstation/networksetup.md

 Wireless device information.
 View only.

+!!! info ""
-?> Applicable only for platforms which have WLAN implemented.
+    Applicable only for platforms which have WLAN implemented.

 <!-- NO WMI -->